Role Association: Theater

 - 1776 (1969, 46th Street Theatre, Broadway/movie): Mr. Feeny and the original Judd Fry try to get the thirteen American colonies to declare independence from England with help from a flamboyant Virginian Miles Gloriosus.
 Charlie Anderson causes trouble in the interest of slavery.

 - 8: A Play About The Fight For Marriage Equality (2012, YouTube):Laurie Strode (who used to be all "What Is This Thing You Call Love?
 Seriously I think you might be overreacting") and "DA Lady Drunk" are a couple (the other couple is a gentleman thief and a music teacher); President Bartlett and Danny Ocean are anti-Prop.
-8 lawyers; a school bomber is a pro-Prop.
+8 lawyers who were on opposite sides of Bush V. Gore; a school bomber is a pro-Prop.
 8 lawyer; Sue is an anti-gay marriage advocate and Kurt had to go to de-gaying therapy (it didn't take); Amos Hart is an incompetent anti-gay expert, as is Mr. Sulu; Mitchell is a more competent pro-gay expert; Lisa Simpson gets a bit flummoxed.
 Presiding over all this is (the supremely snarktastic) Judge Billy Beane.
 Based on true court testimony.